 Whenever there is a change in the gross annual rate of your pension, the pension payroll provider will send you an advice note containing the new details.
 The note will also show the monthly gross amount payable and the tax that will be deducted from next month's payment.
 The net amount may vary slightly due to the effect of the PAYE tax tables.

-The pension payroll provider will then continue to pay the same amount each month until there is a further change in the annual pension rate or tax code, when they will send you another advice note.

-You will not receive a payslip or advice note in the months when there is no change to the amount of your pension.
+The pension payroll provider will then continue to pay the same amounts each month until there is a further change in the annual pension rate or tax code, when they will send you another advice note.
+You will not receive a payslip or advice note in the months when there is no change to the amount of your pension

-Are there any changes at State pension age?
+Are there any changes at State Pension Age?

-For people reaching State Pension Age before 6 April 2016: If your premium pension includes any service before 1997, for example service which you have transferred in from another scheme. and this part of your pension includes a guaranteed minimum pension (GMP), you should note that special arrangements apply to the pensions increase on the GMP.
-When you reach State pension age, some of the increase on your GMP may be paid with your State pension rather than with your Civil Service pension.
-The increase in your premium pension may therefore appear to be less than a full increase in line with rises in the cost of living.
+For people reaching State Pension Age before 6 April 2016: If your nuvos pension includes any service before 1997, for example service which you have transferred in from another scheme, and this part of your pension includes a guaranteed minimum pension (GMP), you should note that special arrangements apply to the pensions increase on the GMP.
+When you reach 60 (for women) or 65 (for men), some of the increase on your GMP may be paid with your State pension rather than with your Civil Service pension.
+The increase in your nuvos pension may therefore appear to be less than a full increase in line with the cost of living.

-For people reaching State Pension Age on 6 April 2016 or after please refer to the following website for more information: www.gov.uk/new-state-pension
+For people reaching State Pension Age on 6 April 2016 or after please refer to the following website for more information: